bertreb/pimatic-assistant/README.md

 The heating device is only using the temperature setting of the device.
 The following modes are supported: off and heat.

+#### Temperature
+The temperature/humidity sensor is not supported directly by Nora and Google Assistant.
+This temperature/humidity sensor via implemented via a DummyThermostat.
+The configuration is as follows:
+- pimatic_device_id: the Temp/Hum device-id of the Pimatic Sensor
+- auxiliary: the attribute name of the temperature attribute of the Pimatic sensor.
+Can be 'temperature' or 'TEMP' or whatever the teperature device is using.
+- auxiliary2: if available the attribute name of the humidity attribute of the Pimatic sensor.
+The name of the humidity attribute the device is using.

+In the Google Assistant (or Home app) you hear/see a thermostat device with the same ambiant(room) and setpoint temperature.
+This value is the temperature value of your Pimatic sensor.

 Device configuration
 -----------------